First published March 4, 2020.

 - Power Machinery: If your kids are learning about the Industrial Revolution, this is a good place to visit

-- American Enterprise: Opening a new exhibit on women business leaders soon
+- American Enterprise: An exhibit on women business leaders

 - Wonderplace (kids ages 0-6) and Spark!Lab (kids ages 6-12): Lots of hands-on fun!